 LONDON, June 20, 2014 /PRNewswire/ --

-New figures released today reveal that the South East accounted for nearly a quarter of the total value of UK education construction contracts in May.
+New figures released today reveal that the North East accounted for a quarter of the total value of UK infrastructure construction contracts in May.

-Barbour ABI, which supplies construction data to the Office for National Statistics (ONS), Cabinet Office and Treasury, has published its latest Economic & Construction Market Review which shows that the value of education construction contracts in the South East totalled more than £141 million in May, based on a three-month rolling average.
-This accounts for 22.2 per cent of the overall contracts awarded for the sector UK-wide, an increase of 4.3 per cent on the same month last year.
+Barbour ABI, which supplies construction data to the Office for National Statistics (ONS), Cabinet Office and Treasury, has published its latest Economic & Construction Market Review which shows that the value of infrastructure construction contracts in the North East totalled more than £284 million in May.
+This accounts for 25.8 per cent of the overall contracts awarded for the sector UK-wide, an increase of 23.9 per cent on the same month last year.

-The report, available to download here, makes interesting reading for the education sector in the UK.
-The value of projects in May, totalling £636 million based on a three-month rolling average, is up 12.9 per cent on April and 13.6 per cent higher than May 2013.
+The report, available to download here, makes interesting reading for the infrastructure sector in the UK.
+The value of projects in May, totalling £1.1 billion based on a three-month rolling average, is up 6.8 per cent on April but 22.8 per cent lower than May 2013.